 Many letters of Ellen’s have survived and are the most important resource in discovering her story.
 There are one hundred and twenty letters between her and fellow botanist, Dawson Turner.
 Those from Dawson Turner to Ellen are held by the Royal Botanic Gardens, Kew, and those from Ellen to Turner are at Trinity College Cambridge.
-Kew also has six letters from James Mackay to Ellen and one from her to William Jackson Hooker , later to become the first Director of the Royal Botanic Gardens, Kew.
+Kew also has six letters from James Mackay to Ellen and one from her to William Jackson Hooker, later to become the first Director of the Royal Botanic Gardens, Kew.

-A selection of forty of the Ellen Hutchins / Dawson Turner letters were published as an Occasional Paper, by National Botanic Gardens, Glasnevin in 1999, “Early Observations on the Southwest Ireland, Selected Letters of Ellen Hutchins and Dawson Turner 1807-1814”, edited by Professor Michael Mitchell.
+A selection of forty of the Ellen Hutchins / Dawson Turner letters were published as an Occasional Paper, by National Botanic Gardens, Glasnevin in 1999, “Early Observations on the Flora of Southwest Ireland, Selected Letters of Ellen Hutchins and Dawson Turner 1807-1814”, edited by Professor Michael Mitchell.
 It is a delightful little publication and there are copies in Bantry library.

-The letters contain Ellen’s own description of her study of botany and her successes, when she first told two of her brothers who are living in London that she has been botanising.
+The letters contain Ellen’s own description of her study of botany and her successes, when she first told two of her brothers who were living in London that she has been botanising.
 ‘I send my plants to Mr Mackay, a very good botanist who was

 sent by the college [Trinity College Dublin] to this and many other parts of Ireland and has made great discoveries in botany.
 He has now the care of the new college botanic garden.
 He gives me all the information that I want & sends the plants to those who describe and publish.
 I also send a great number to Dr Stokes & have made him a very fine collection.
 He says he is quite astonished at the progress I have made.’
 Ellen to her brother Emanuel 16th April 1807